OAQHA Provincial Championship

 For circuits with 3 or more judges, scores will be tabulated by taking the average of the exhibitor’s scores over the course of the circuit.
 The exhibitor’s lowest score will be dropped from the tabulation.

-For circuits with 2 or less judges (ie. Area 7 shows) scores will be tabulated by taking the average of the exhibitor’s scores.
+For circuits with 2 or less judges scores will be tabulated by taking the average of the exhibitor’s scores.
 The lowest score will not be dropped.

 Ties